 Georgia is a state that lies in the southeast of the United States.
 The state is mostly famous for the coastal beaches, mountains, and vast expanses of farmland.
 The officially designed state fish in Georgia is the largemouth bass.
 However, you will also find a large number of rainbow trouts in the crystal clear mountain streams, lakes, and reservoirs of Georgia.

 You can ask any accomplished angler about their favorite place to fish in the United States.
-Their answer would probably be fishing in the Georgia State Parks.
+Their answer would probably be fishing in Georgia State Parks.
 Georgia State Parks offer some of the best fly fishing, trout fishing, and bass fishing in the country.
 You must also be aware of the fact that the largest bass fish ever caught was right here in Georgia.
 The varieties of warm water streams and rivers, to the lakes of different sizes and saltwater fishing, Georgia State Parks are truly an angler’s paradise.

 If you are really into saltwater fishing, you will surely love the three dozen artificial reefs in Georgia.
 The Georgia Department of Natural Resources manages these reefs.
 Here you will mostly get to witness red snapper, grouper, bluefish, black sea bass, etc. You can easily spot sea trout and red drum abound the many creeks and rivers that flow into the ocean.